GoPrivatePay/PrivatePay/README.md

 # PrivatePay is now taken over by new developers.
 Please note, this is now the official Github for PrivatePay.
 This repo was updated with Tradeogre.

-Copyright (c) 2021  Private Pay
+Copyright (c) 2021  Private Pay - Reborn

 Copyright (c) 2018  Private Pay

-Copyright (c) 2017-2018 The Masari Project.
+Copyright (c) 2014-2021 The Monero Project.

-Copyright (c) 2014-2018 The Monero Project.
+Copyright (c) 2017-2021 The Masari Project.

 Portions Copyright (c) 2012-2013 The Cryptonote developers.